Mgor3944/InnerStepsWebApp/docs/OVERVIEW.md

 **PURPOSE OF THE BUILD**

 This MVP is designed to test how much personalisation is required to make the child feel like the story is for them.
-The most simplist way to test this is to procedurally generate the text of the story and then manually customise the images to match the child's profile description.
+The most simplist way to test this is to procedurally generate the text of the story and the images.

 **NICE TO HAVE'S --> Matt**